 Understanding Reaffirmation Agreements

-A reaffirmation agreement in bankruptcy is a brand new contract a bankruptcy debtor signs with a creditor or lender, which reaffirms the debt along with the debtor(s’) liability for the underlying obligation.
-In layman’s terms: a reaffirmation agreement is a new agreement between the debtor (you) and the creditor (the bank) which allows you to keep the debt (or monthly payments) and the item (the house).
-Basically, you bring back to life the obligation that you put to bed in your bankruptcy filing.
+A reaffirmation agreement in bankruptcy is a brand new contract a you sign with a creditor or lender.
+The contract reaffirms the debt along with your continued liability for the underlying debt.
+In layman’s terms: a reaffirmation agreement is a new agreement between you and the lender.
+The agreement allows you to keep the secured property so long as you continue to make your payments.

-	In order to stop the secured creditors from taking away the secured property in exchange for the discharge of underlying debt, the debtor may either retain and continue to pay for the monthly obligations or enter into a reaffirmation agreement, which must be filed and approved by the bankruptcy court (a reaffirmation agreement is a legally binding agreement therefore you should consult an attorney before you sign anything).
+In order to stop the secured creditor from taking the secured property you have to decide what you want to do.
+You can either retain and continue to pay for the monthly obligations or enter into a reaffirmation agreement.
+If you enter into a reaffirmation it must be filed and approved by the bankruptcy court.

 In weighing the advantages and disadvantages of a reaffirmation you should consider all the options.
 The first optimistic view is to sign the reaffirmation agreement.
 You can use it as a tool to start fresh and begin rebuilding you credit.
 This is because payments on reaffirmed debts get reported to the credit bureaus.

 The pessimist side of you should consider the possibility that you cant make the payments in the future.
 If this is what happens and you signed the agreement you’re back in trouble again.
 On the other hand if you didn’t sign the agreement and you run into trouble you’re not in trouble for the debt.
 You simply return the collateral and its over.
 Keep in mind that if you don’t sign your payments aren’t reported to the credit bureau.
 Also, not all creditors allow you to simply continue making payments.
 Some demand that you sign the agreement.